kon010101/hand-replayer/README.md

+# Poker Hand Replayer

+This is a basic hand replayer for poker hands played in online games.
+It is part of a bigger project and the first version.

+## Features

+- parse a hand or hands from file, from 888/pacific poker site
+- view table of data
+- select hands to play in replayer and hit play button in the table
+- replay whole hand with bet sizes and actions

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).